 - testing inviable loon eggs collected from failed loon nests, blood and feather samples, and any dead loons we find, for a wide range of contaminants and pathogens;

 - LPC’s research has identified high levels of chemical contaminants including flame retardants, stain repellants, PCB’s, and insecticides like DDT in Squam’s loon eggs.

 - testing crayfish and sediment samples in an effort to identify possible sources of the contaminants found in Squam’s loon eggs;

 - banding loons to track the survival, breeding success and wintering locations of individuals;

-- analyzing the effects of a wide range of other factors on loon survival and breeding success, including fish populations, predator populations, recreational use of lakes, precipitation events, and temperature extremes; and,
+- analyzing the effects of a wide range of other factors on loon survival and breeding success, including fish populations, predator populations, recreational use of lakes (including the effects of high levels of lead fishing tackle mortality on Squam’s loon population), precipitation events, and temperature extremes; and,

-- increasing management on Squam, including the use of ropes and signs around nesting loons, nesting rafts, and covers on rafts to protect eggs from avian predators.
+- intensive management on Squam, including the use of ropes and signs around nesting loons, nesting rafts, and covers on rafts to protect eggs from avian predators.

-These efforts are expensive – LPC’s testing of loon samples is the most comprehensive ever undertaken, and it costs LPC over $2,000 to test a single loon egg.
-You can help support LPC’s work to safeguard loons on Squam Lake by donating to the SWIM 2013 fundraiser.
+These efforts are expensive – LPC’s testing of loon samples is the most comprehensive ever undertaken, and it costs LPC over $3,000 to test a single loon egg.
+You can help support LPC’s work to safeguard loons on Squam Lake.

 For more information on LPC’s Squam Lake Loon Initiative, click here.

 Click here to purchase a "Squim Cap" and support Wendy and her team of swimmers.